xnhp0320/prefix_lookup_mc/README.md

      5Gbps for 64 Byte packets.

 Memory Size:

 	16MB on 64-bit platform for 350K core router prefixes.
 	5.4 MB used for lookup data structure.
 	11.6MB used for an aid data structure for update.

+Notes:

+	This lookup engine utilizes the SSE instructions.
+	Please fix the Makefile the compile options: -msse4.* acorrding to your own machine configuration.